VanuatuN/Group3/morse_potential.md

 # Morse Potential

 The Morse Potential constitutes an interatomic interaction model describing the potential energy of a diatomic molecule.
-Mathematically, it is expressed as follows:
+The expression for the Morse potential is

 $U_{M} = D_M [1 - \exp(-\alpha(r - R))]^{2}$ .

 In this equation, $D_M$ represents the pair potential well depth, $\alpha$ is an adjustable parameter determining the range of interparticle forces, and $R$ denotes the equilibrium separation between atoms.

 Near equilibrium ($r \approx R$),  $D_M = \varepsilon$ of the Lennard-Jones potential.
 The relationship for $\alpha$ and $R$ is constant, that is, $\alpha R = 6$.
-Here, we use $R = 2^{1/6} \sigma$.
+Here, we use $R = 2^{1/6} \sigma$ where $\sigma$ is the distance at which the particle-particle potential energy $V$ is zero.

-The first derivative of the Morse potential is
+Moreover, the first derivative of the Morse potential is

 $F(r) = 2\alpha D_M \exp(-\alpha(r - R)) [\exp(-\alpha(r - R) -1 ])$ .

-The Morse Potenatial is implemented as follows
+The Morse Potential is implemented as follows

 ```C
 double exponent = 1.0 /6.0;